 We are each one of these polarities on some level at some time in our lives.

 Since our parents become our universe, we have no choice and are dependent as the child, and we are always looking for our parents’ love.
 Whether our parents physically abandoned us or emotionally abandoned us, we make up a story around it.
-We conclude that we are worthy of being abandoned.
-Then we carry this throughout our life – with each relationship.
+We conclude that we did something to make our parents abandon us.
+Then we carry this throughout our life – manifesting it with each relationship.

 It forms how we see ourselves – as not worthy of love and healthy attention.
 The challenge then is to rewrite this story of abandonment by changing our energy.

 Our Root Chakra is our energetic connection to the earth.
 It’s the force that keeps us tethered to the Great Mother and our “home.”
 The Root chakra is the area at the base of the spine and represents grounding, nourishment, trust, home, family, prosperity, and personal boundaries.
 It serves self-preservation and core survival needs for food, water, and safety.